 Class IA PI3Ks are classically activated through protein tyrosine kinase-coupled receptors.
 Figure 1 (below) shows the activation of Class 1A PI3Ks by protein tyrosine kinase-coupled receptors.

 p110γ associates with p101 or p84 regulatory subunits and constitutes the Class IB PI3K.

 Class IB PI3K signals downstream of G-protein coupled receptors.

-FIgure 2 shows the activation of Class 1B PI3Ks by G-protein coupled receptors.
+Figure 2 (below) shows the activation of Class 1B PI3Ks by G-protein coupled receptors.

 It is now known that a huge variety of receptors (e.g. including those for growth factors, antigens and various inflammatory stimuli) from different structural families and with differing signal transduction mechanisms, can activate Class I PI3Ks to synthesise the messenger phosphatidylinositol 3,4,5-trisphosphate (PI(3,4,5)P3) in the inner leaflet of the plasma membrane.

 The PI(3,4,5)P3 that is then made is thought to regulate the location and activity of several primary effectors by binding to conserved domains within their protein structure, the most clearly understood of which are a subgroup of pleckstrin homology (PH) domains.
 Thus, PI(3,4,5)P3 is thought to co-ordinate the regulation of various downstream responses.